 IN BRIEF - 4TH MAY 2017

-Dr Christian Ottolini, senior embryologist and lab manager for pre-implantation genetics at London Women’s Clinic, talks about innovations in addressing infertility.
+Dr Christian Ottolini, senior embryologist and lab manager for pre-implantation genetics at London Women’s Clinic, on innovations in addressing infertility

 What brought you to work in IVF innovation at London Women’s Clinic?